taewookimmr/kotlinx.coroutines/benchmarks/src/main/kotlin/macrobenchmarks/README.md

 The benchmark is designed to test the performance of channels under contention, and how it depends on the different types of channels and dispatchers and usage of select.

-You can find more details of the benchmark in the `ChannelProducerConsumerBenchmarkMonteCarlo.kt`.
+You can find more details of the benchmark in the `ChannelProdConsMonteCarloBenchmark.kt`.
 All the configuration for this benchmark are contained there, too.
 You can change them according your desire to test different work load.

-This benchmark could be run using gradle task `./gradlew runChannelProducerConsumerMonteCarloBenchmark`.
+This benchmark could be run using gradle task `./gradlew runChannelMonteCarloBenchmark`.